node-minibase/minibase/README.md

 ```

 ## Related
-- [base](https://www.npmjs.com/package/base): base is the foundation for creating modular, unit testable and highly pluggable node.js applications, starting with… [more](https://github.com/node-base/base) | [homepage](https://github.com/node-base/base "base is the foundation for creating modular, unit testable and highly pluggable node.js applications, starting with a handful of common methods, like `set`, `get`, `del` and `use`.")
+- [base](https://www.npmjs.com/package/base): base is the foundation for creating modular, unit testable and highly pluggable node.js applications, starting with a handful of common… [more](https://github.com/node-base/base) | [homepage](https://github.com/node-base/base "base is the foundation for creating modular, unit testable and highly pluggable node.js applications, starting with a handful of common methods, like `set`, `get`, `del` and `use`.")
 - [generate](https://www.npmjs.com/package/generate): Command line tool and developer framework for scaffolding out new GitHub projects.
-Generate offers the robustness… [more](https://github.com/generate/generate) | [homepage](https://github.com/generate/generate "Command line tool and developer framework for scaffolding out new GitHub projects.
+Generate offers the robustness and configurability of Yeoman… [more](https://github.com/generate/generate) | [homepage](https://github.com/generate/generate "Command line tool and developer framework for scaffolding out new GitHub projects.
 Generate offers the robustness and configurability of Yeoman, the expressiveness and simplicity of Slush, and more powerful flow control and composability than either.")
 - [lazy-cache](https://www.npmjs.com/package/lazy-cache): Cache requires to be lazy-loaded when needed. | [homepage](https://github.com/jonschlinkert/lazy-cache "Cache requires to be lazy-loaded when needed.")
 - [minibase-better-define](https://www.npmjs.com/package/minibase-better-define): Plugin for [base][] and [minibase][] that overrides the core `.define` method to be more better. | [homepage](https://github.com/node-minibase/minibase-better-define#readme "Plugin for [base][] and [minibase][] that overrides the core `.define` method to be more better.")
 - [minibase-create-plugin](https://www.npmjs.com/package/minibase-create-plugin): Utility for [minibase][] and [base][] that helps you create plugins | [homepage](https://github.com/node-minibase/minibase-create-plugin#readme "Utility for [minibase][] and [base][] that helps you create plugins")
-- [minibase-is-registered](https://www.npmjs.com/package/minibase-is-registered): Plugin for [minibase][] and [base][], that adds `isRegistered` method to your application to detect if plugin… [more](https://github.com/node-minibase/minibase-is-registered#readme) | [homepage](https://github.com/node-minibase/minibase-is-registered#readme "Plugin for [minibase][] and [base][], that adds `isRegistered` method to your application to detect if plugin is already registered and returns true or false if named plugin is already registered on the instance.")
+- [minibase-is-registered](https://www.npmjs.com/package/minibase-is-registered): Plugin for [minibase][] and [base][], that adds `isRegistered` method to your application to detect if plugin is already registered and… [more](https://github.com/node-minibase/minibase-is-registered#readme) | [homepage](https://github.com/node-minibase/minibase-is-registered#readme "Plugin for [minibase][] and [base][], that adds `isRegistered` method to your application to detect if plugin is already registered and returns true or false if named plugin is already registered on the instance.")
-- [minibase-visit](https://www.npmjs.com/package/minibase-visit): Plugin for [minibase][] and [base][], that adds `.visit` method to your application to visit a method… [more](https://github.com/node-minibase/minibase-visit#readme) | [homepage](https://github.com/node-minibase/minibase-visit#readme "Plugin for [minibase][] and [base][], that adds `.visit` method to your application to visit a method over the items in an object, or map visit over the objects in an array.
+- [minibase-visit](https://www.npmjs.com/package/minibase-visit): Plugin for [minibase][] and [base][], that adds `.visit` method to your application to visit a method over the items in… [more](https://github.com/node-minibase/minibase-visit#readme) | [homepage](https://github.com/node-minibase/minibase-visit#readme "Plugin for [minibase][] and [base][], that adds `.visit` method to your application to visit a method over the items in an object, or map visit over the objects in an array.
 Using using [collection-visit][] package.")
 - [try-catch-callback](https://www.npmjs.com/package/try-catch-callback): try/catch block with a callback, used in [try-catch-core][].
-Use it when you don't care about asyncness… [more](https://github.com/hybridables/try-catch-callback#readme) | [homepage](https://github.com/hybridables/try-catch-callback#readme "try/catch block with a callback, used in [try-catch-core][].
+Use it when you don't care about asyncness so much and don't… [more](https://github.com/hybridables/try-catch-callback#readme) | [homepage](https://github.com/hybridables/try-catch-callback#readme "try/catch block with a callback, used in [try-catch-core][].
 Use it when you don't care about asyncness so much and don't want guarantees.
 If you care use [try-catch-core][].")
 - [use](https://www.npmjs.com/package/use): Easily add plugin support to your node.js application. | [homepage](https://github.com/jonschlinkert/use "Easily add plugin support to your node.js application.")
 - [verb](https://www.npmjs.com/package/verb): Documentation generator for GitHub projects.
-Verb is extremely powerful, easy to use, and is used on… [more](https://github.com/verbose/verb) | [homepage](https://github.com/verbose/verb "Documentation generator for GitHub projects.
+Verb is extremely powerful, easy to use, and is used on hundreds of projects of… [more](https://github.com/verbose/verb) | [homepage](https://github.com/verbose/verb "Documentation generator for GitHub projects.
 Verb is extremely powerful, easy to use, and is used on hundreds of projects of all sizes to generate everything from API docs to readmes.")

 ## Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/node-minibase/minibase/issues/new).
 Please read the [contributing guidelines](CONTRIBUTING.md) for advice on opening issues, pull requests, and coding standards.
+If you need some help and can spent some cash, feel free to [contact me at CodeMentor.io](https://www.codementor.io/tunnckocore?utm_source=github&utm_medium=button&utm_term=tunnckocore&utm_campaign=github) too.

 **In short:** If you want to contribute to that project, please follow these things